-After nearly 10-years I cancelled my Amazon Prime account the day after Black Friday 2018.
-As a customer my Amazon purchase experiences are increasingly frustrating and I am utilizing their marketplace less.
+After nearly 10-years, I cancelled my Amazon Prime account the day after Black Friday 2018.
+As a customer, my Amazon purchase experiences are increasingly frustrating and I am utilizing their marketplace less.

-Being a book collector it was an easy marketplace to get sucked into early – it seemed Amazon was the master of product page layout – but increasingly my purchases transitioned to everything needed day-to-day.
+Being a book collector, it was an easy marketplace to get sucked into early – it seemed Amazon was the master of product page layout – but increasingly my purchases transitioned to everything needed day-to-day.
 Anyone knows right after moving you’re getting a handful of Amazon boxes each day.

-My frustrations started when all of these purchases stopped being sold by Amazon and instead were fulfilled by third-party companies.
+My frustrations with user experience started when all of these purchases stopped being sold by Amazon and instead were fulfilled by third-party companies.
 As background almost 60% of sales on Amazon are now through third-party vendors and is a key to Amazon’s meteoric platform growth.
 Vendors utilize Amazon’s scale and in some cases warehouse fulfillment, then Amazon takes a cut off the top.

-For products like books this isn’t really a problem, as I’m choosing the lowest price on a unique item, but for competing on the best water bottle, for example, which of the 100,000 water bottles should be on the first page of results?
-As product options grow exponentially the overall quality of products will drop.
+For products like books this isn’t really a problem, as I’m choosing the lowest price on a unique item.
+But for competing on the best water bottle, for example, which of the 100,000 water bottles should be on the first page of results?
+As product options grow exponentially, the overall quality of products will drop.

-This problem is exacerbated by sponsored ads now dominating the top spots and all real estate above the page fold of search results.
+This user experience problem is exacerbated by sponsored ads now dominating the top spots and all real estate above the page fold of search results.
 This is very important because Amazon is the top non-brand search engine in the world for consumers.
 When customers check prices before making a purchase, 82% use Amazon, and 79% use the e-tailer to check reviews.

 Now that it is a pay-to-play model, a very poor-quality water bottle can be the first result a customer sees.
 It’s also a model rife for manipulation, because if you set rules to the game they will be exploited for monetary advantage by the players.